bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol v0.3 - Myths and Monsters**
 - [ ] **Active Goals - Apr 30 Sprint - Cooldown**
-	- [ ] Move 4.4 changes back into 4.1.
 	- [ ] **Fix Bugs from Playtesting**
-		- [ ] Hecate - Bless becomes Charge
-		- [ ] Manticore - both curses and unlucky
-		- [ ] Daedalus - require different powers on both sides
-		- [ ] Hestia patron token - buff - 20% 30% 40%
-		- [x] Issue with nemesis crashing at end.
-We should examine how Voyage is handled again, it is very clumsy.
-		- [x] Boar monster - bury for 1 payoff.
-		- [x] Centaur - has tags it shouldn't (empusa, no target)
-		- [x] Empusa - Transform doesn't seem to mark coins as player owned.
-Check any other places we are using init_coin recently for this same issue (I believe the only other transforms are Meliae and Typhon)
-		- [x] Keres - either the tooltip is wrong or we should increase the penalty increase amount
-		- [x] Proteus overlay does not disappear imemdiately when locked in.
-		- [x] Desecrate clears itself after the toss (possibly is being overwritten by curse
-		- [x] TrialData is not being clearled properly from teh previous runs.
-		- [ ] Tooltips for statuses are not showing.
 		- [ ] Tetrobol - color change from blue to, maybe white
 		- [ ] Payoff coins that have a basic soul power should still use a special icon.
 			- [ ] Orion - should use icon.